 SPTA seeks to reduce seed production costs and increase seed quality so that seed companies can produce sufficient quantities of high quality hybrid seed using single or three-way cross hybrids.
 Currently, African seed production actors prevent self-fertilization during certified seed production by detasselling, a process which involves physical removal of the pollen-producing tassels of specific maize plants during the growing season.
 This process requires considerable time and labor, and reduces seed yield potential of the detasselled seed-bearing plants (female plants).
 If detasselling is not done in a timely and accurate way, pollen from the female plants can pollinate the ears, causing contamination and reduced seed quality.
-The SPTA process eliminates the detasselling step by utilizing a naturally occurring maize gene – Ms44 – to create female parent plants that do not produce pollen, eliminating the need to manually remove the pollen-producing tassels.
+The SPTA process eliminates the detasselling step by utilizing a mutation in the naturally occurring maize gene — Ms44 — that aborts the development of microspores into pollen to create female parent plants that are male-sterile, eliminating the need to manually remove the pollen-producing tassels.
 The cross-pollination between this female parent and the male parent is therefore more reliable, efficient, and cost effective.
-Through SPTA, small and medium sized seed companies will be able to produce high quality hybrid seed at a lower cost, enabling them to deliver improved quality seed of modern varieties more effectively.
+Importantly, whist the SPT process utilizes a transgenic maintainer line, no transgene will be eventually present in the hybrid seed sold to farmers.

 - Improve the grain yield potential of stress tolerant maize hybrids in low fertility environments.